scipilot/logline/README.md

     CSS.loading: ('loading')          Class which is applied/removed to the spinner during api loading.
     CSS.loader: ('loader')            Class of an element into which the spinner will be appended.
     dataProviders: Array [func, ...]
 Callback functions which will return injected data (below)
+	onDataLoaded: function(){}        Callback for when all data series have loaded

 You can define a 'loading' CSS class e.g. with a spinner, this is added/removed automatically: